 - Send a letter of congratulations from the CEO or other administrator.

-- Add certified nurses’ credentials to their name badges and business cards.
+- Add certified nurses’ credentials to name badges and business cards.

 Provide financial assistance for nurses to pursue certification